ss-kitller/ss-kitller/README.md

 - use \n to return to lane
 - and \t to tab
+- shiuft + alt + down arrow to copy lane in the one below
 - as I said: we saty silly :3
+-
  I can use Python, C, play with linux a little bit

- (you already know what I'm gonna tyoe now) : we stay silly :3
+ (you already know what I'm gonna type now) : we stay silly :3